H.S. GIRLS LACROSSE: Foxboro struts its stuff over North Attleboro

 Cate Noone notched a team-high five assists along with three goals for the Warriors and Val Beigel scored four goals with two assists.

 Mary Collins added a goal while racking up four assists, and Mya Waryas had three goals and two assists.
-Scoring once in the win was Ella Campbell and Macy Quinn.
+Scoring once in the win were Ella Campbell and Macy Quinn.

 Audrey Campbell and Sofia Lucente collected two saves each in goal for Foxboro.